PikachuPenial/Titanmod/PATCHNOTES.md

 *RELOAD CANCELING*
 - Most reloads can now be canceled by left clicking if you have ammo left in the magazine, this can not be done while sprinting/aiming down sights

+*ADS SENSITIVITY PARITY*
+- All weapons now have the same ADS sensitivity, no matter the weapons mobility (your sensitivity might feel a bit high, especially with scopes, you can lower this in the Titanmod settings)

 **>MAPS**

 **>BALANCE**